Professor Julie Staunton

-The main theme running through her own research is a description of materials via a careful account of their electronic "glue".
+The main theme running through Julie Staunton’s own research is a description of materials via a careful account of their electronic "glue".
 This requires high performance computing techniques to apply quantum theory.
-She studies theoretical metallic magnetism in this way and has on-going projects on spintronics, nanomagnetism and also materials for energy efficient refrigeration.
+The main focus is on computational magnetic materials modelling for the sub-nanoscale.
+Techniques are based on Density Functional Theory combined with Disordered Local Moment theory which her group and collaborators have developed.
+Input for longer length scale atomistic models is produced.
+Current projects include those on permanent magnets, spintronics, complex magnetic ordering, multicomponent alloys, and also materials for energy efficient refrigeration.
 A strength of the work is that it is typically 'first principled' so that many aspects can be tested in quantitative detail by a range of experimental measurements.
-Her group collaborates with several others both nationally and internationally and participates actively in large European materials modelling networks.
+Her group collaborates with many others both nationally and internationally.

 Working at Warwick......